Battle of Kock (1939): Battle of Brześć Litewski and Kobryń

-The 16th Motorized Infantry Regiment with artillery and Luftwaffe support, began an attack on the positions of the 83rd Polish Infantry Regiment on 18 September, capturing a number of Polish positions.
-The Polish counter-attack, which began at 17.00 hours, regained some territory.
+The 16th Motorized Infantry Regiment, with artillery and Luftwaffe support, began an attack on the positions of the 83rd Polish Infantry Regiment on September 18, 1939, capturing several Polish positions.
+The Polish counter-attack, beginning at 17.00 hours, regained some territory.
 General Kleeberg began withdrawing his forces to Romania and Hungary.
-Over the next two days Polish forces were ordered to concentrate north of Kowel.
+Over the next two days, Polish forces were ordered to concentrate north of Kowel.
 While on the march, a formation of the Polesie Group was attacked by fifth columnists and from the air, but loose groups of Polish soldiers joined the group.

-After a battle with Red Army forces, General Kleeberg decided to march to the relief of Warsaw on 22 September.
-He first planned to capture crossing places on the Bug River.
+After a battle with Red Army forces, General Kleeberg decided to march to the relief of Warsaw on September 22, 1939.
+He first planned to capture crossing points on the Bug River.
 The concentration area would be near Włodawa.
 Formations, organized by Colonel Brzoza-Brzezina, fought only against the Germans.
-They could fight the Red Army but only if they, the Poles, were attacked first.
-Between 22 and 25 September, elements of the Polesie Group were attacked by German aircraft during the march to Włodawa.
-On the last day of these attacks, General Kleeberg received information that Włodawa had been captured by unknown Polish units.
-Most personnel were soldiers from destroyed Polish formations who had not been caught by the Germans and were looking for commanders and formations which still fought.
-His staff began organizing the defense of a bridgehead in Włodawa.
+They could fight the Red Army, but only if they, the Poles, were attacked first.
+Between September 22, 1939, to September 25, 1939, elements of the Polesie Group were attacked by German aircraft during the march to Włodawa.
+On the last day of these attacks, General Kleeberg received information that unknown Polish units had captured Włodawa.
+Most personnel were soldiers from destroyed Polish formations who had not been captured by the Germans and were seeking commanders and formations that were still fighting.
+Kleeberg's staff began organizing the defense of a bridgehead in Włodawa.

-Elsewhere, between 17 and 26 September, formations of the Polesie Group crossed the Bug river and entered an area near Włodawa.
-After receiving information about the surrender of Warsaw, General Kleeberg asked his commanders their opinion after informing them of the political and military situation.
+Elsewhere, between September 17, 1939, and September 26, 1939, formations of the Polesie Group crossed the Bug River and entered an area near Włodawa.
+After receiving information about the surrender of Warsaw, General Kleeberg sought the opinions of his commanders, informing them of the political and military situation.
 He also asked General Zygmunt Podhorski, the commander of the 'Zaza' cavalry division (comprising two brigades of cavalry ['Pils' and 'Edward'], two infantry battalions ['Olek' and 'Wilk'] and divisional artillery), to join him.
-General Podhorski agreed but then decided that he would first go to Stawy near Dęblin, the location of the main arsenal of the Polish army.
+General Podhorski initially agreed but decided to first visit Stawy near Dęblin, the location of the main Polish Army arsenal.
 They would then move to the Holy Cross Mountains and engage in guerrilla warfare.